Tag Archives: SHIPtember

 Blast off into SHIPtember – week 2 [Feature]

-Wow, has it been a whole week already?
+Wow, is the month half gone already?
 As we head further into SHIPtember, the SHIPs are shaping up, and the parts are really adding up.
-Digital builds begin their journey to IRL, or continue to grow in bytes, while their physical counterparts take on more of a finished look.
+Digital builds begin their journey to IRL, or continue to grow in bytes, while their physical counterparts take on a more finished look.
 Some SHIPS are even done already.
 Builders wonder if they have taken on too big a challenge.
-They persevere, they re-work and re-work that one detail they are not 100% happy with, some SHIPS may suffer a drop, or a shoulder bump, or a wayward cat, which gives the builder a chance to reinforce a more fragile section.
-Now, let’s get into week 2 of SHIPtember.
+They persevere, they re-work and re-work that one detail they are not 100% happy with.
+Some SHIPS may suffer a drop, or a shoulder bump, or a wayward cat, which gives the builder a chance to reinforce a more fragile section.
+Now, let’s check up on the builds of SHIPtember 2025…

 Read on for our coverage of SHIPtember week 2